AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-server/supported-functions.md

 The Experience Platform [!DNL Pebble] implementation has some changes, compared to the out-of-the box version provided by [!DNL Pebble].
 Also, in addition to the out-of-the-box functions provided by [!DNL Pebble], Adobe has created some additional functions that you can use with Destination SDK.

+>[!IMPORTANT]
+>
+>All parameter names and values supported by Destination SDK are **case sensitive**.
+To avoid case sensitivity errors, please use the parameters names and values exactly as shown in the documentation.

 ## Where to use {#where-to-use}

-Use the supported functions listed further below on this page when [creating a message transformation template](../testing-api/streaming-destinations/create-template.md) for the data exported out of Experience Platform to your destination.
+Use the supported functions listed further below on this page when [creating a message transformation template](../../testing-api/streaming-destinations/create-template.md) for the data exported out of Experience Platform to your destination.

-The message transformation template is used in the [destination server configuration](../functionality/destination-server/templating-specs.md) for streaming destinations.
+The message transformation template is used in the [destination server configuration](templating-specs.md) for streaming destinations.

 ## Prerequisites {#prerequisites}

-To understand the concepts and functions in this reference page, read the [message format](destination-server/message-format.md) document first.
-You need to understand the [structure of a profile](destination-server/message-format.md#profile-structure) in Experience Platform before you can use [!DNL Pebble] templates to transform and the exported data.
+To understand the concepts and functions in this reference page, read the [message format](message-format.md) document first.
+You need to understand the [structure of a profile](message-format.md#profile-structure) in Experience Platform before you can use [!DNL Pebble] templates to transform and the exported data.

-Before you advance to the functions documented below, review the templating examples in the section [Using a templating language for the identity, attributes, and segment membership transformations](destination-server/message-format.md#using-templating).
+Before you advance to the functions documented below, review the templating examples in the section [Using a templating language for the identity, attributes, and segment membership transformations](message-format.md#using-templating).
 The examples in there start off very simple and increase in complexity.

 ## Supported [!DNL Pebble] functions {#supported-functions}